 Whether it is for automotive manufacturers or for mechanics, car thermal imaging from Direct Thermography has the ability to save time on ineffective and uncertain methods that don’t quite make the cut.
 You can easily learn the things that work well and correctly, but more importantly, the things that are not working and may require altering or fixing.

 For automotive mechanics, a lot of time can be saved that can be better spent on more time-consuming or integral tasks where it would have previously been spent diagnosing these issues.
+Instead of spending ages trying to diagnose issues, you can find answers quickly with services such as our thermal imaging leak detection or heat loss surveys.
 These issues can include things such as faulty or worn brake calipers, components of the engine misfiring, problems with the wheels or axles or aspects of the vehicle’s heating capabilities.
-By utilising the informative report of a thermal imaging camera survey you can learn why the issue has occurred and you can even see at which point of the component being in operation that the fault occurs.
+By utilising the informative report of a thermal imaging survey you can learn why the issue has occurred and you can even see at which point of the component in operation that the fault occurs.
+This is why more and more people have been utilising our fantastic thermography inspections.

 When it comes to how automotive manufacturers can make use of our automotive thermography service, you can save great amounts of both time and money by using the fantastic infrared technology throughout the production process that our service uses.
 If, as a manufacturer, you wish to ensure quality control and adherence to health and safety requirements at certain integral points throughout the vehicle being built.
 A thermographic assessment can highlight anomalies when stress testing to ensure that the build quality and function of the components are correct.